If there’s one thing I have been called in life…it is fearful.

 God broke me all to pieces to strip away the hate and malice and distraction of this evil person because the FEAR she brought into my life for two years was poisoning me.
 Her venom was like an infection, and I caught it.

 Recently, I honestly (with my real heart) extended forgiveness to two other people connected to her.
-They played a part in the most scandalous of trials (unknowingly they claimed), so much that the courthouse involved recused themselves, circled the wagons, and will probably never utter our names again.
+They played a part in the most scandalous of family court trials, so much that the courthouse involved recused themselves, circled the wagons, and will probably never utter our names again.

 I was like the servant with Elisha, below, in 2 Kings: